sreenidhiramachandran/docker_swarm/README.md

 ![image](https://user-images.githubusercontent.com/120683482/216436604-81ba1697-a144-42dc-a855-60ad1fa3ede3.png)

+Docker is a tool used to automate the deployment of an application as a lightweight container so that the application can work efficiently in different environments.

 Docker Swarm is a clustering and scheduling tool for Docker containers.
+Clustering is an important feature for container technology, because it creates a cooperative group of systems that can provide redundancy, enabling Docker Swarm failover if one or more nodes experience an outage.
+A Docker Swarm cluster also provides administrators and developers with the ability to add or subtract container iterations as computing demands change.

 We create an overlay network for our services.